-Carrying on my love of using ground almonds (also known as ‘almond meal’ or ‘almond flour’) in baking, from the almond slice which started it all, to this flourless chocolate cake, soft and chewy almond chocolate chip cookies, Italian almond biscuits and almond meringue; this light and moist almond sponge is a delicious, impressive – but very easy! – summer cake.
+Carrying on my love of using ground almonds (also known as ‘almond meal’ or ‘almond flour’) in baking, from the almond slice which started it all, to this flourless chocolate cake, soft and chewy almond chocolate chip cookies, Italian almond biscuits and almond meringue; this light flourless cherry almond cake is an impressive – but very easy! – summer cake.

 I love fresh cherries in a cake, cherry almond blondies, or dessert.
 Juicy plump cherries add delicious bursts of sweet flavour amongst the orange-scented almond sponge making this recipe a wonderful way of enjoying this beautiful summer fruit.
 If you love baking with summer fruit too, then I encourage you to try this easy yogurt plum cake too!

 - It’s a beautiful summer cherry recipe to enjoy cherries during their short season.

 - A great recipe for using cherries that are slightly past their best.

 - Can be enjoyed for morning or afternoon tea, or as a dessert.

 - Fresh cherries – I prefer making this cake with fresh cherries, but they can be expensive (and the season is short!)
 If using frozen cherries, don’t defrost completely.
 If using canned cherries, dry on a kitchen towel before adding to the cake mix.